gleberof/SQL-telegram-bot/README.md

 2. Run setup.sql (new DB \[telegram\] with all nesessary procedures will be created)
 3. Send a message to your bot directly in Telegram (it will help to identify your chat ID).
 If you're going to use the bot within a group - you need to set up the bot as one of the admins of that group.
 4. Open ```Configure.sql```.
 Set bot_token given by [Bot Father](https://telegram.me/botfather).
 It will automatically assign chat_id from the last message to the bot or chat.
+5. To be able to run SELECT and you need to authorize you account with bot:
+  * Find your bot in telegram or open the chat channel where the bot already added
+  * Send the ```/request_access``` command to bot - it's add your telegram ID to usesr table
+  * Open telegram.dbo.users table and find your nickname and set flag [authorized] to 1
+  * Now you can do selects with bot

 # How to use